-I’d made several attempts at branching out from the world of shoes, but they all failed except this one.
+I’d made several attempts at branching out from the world of shoes, but most of those flopped.

 This was also an important step for me in putting the “expert enough” theory into practice.
 That is, if you know more about a topic than the average visitor, you’re an expert in their eyes.
 What could you be an expert in?

 Trade #13: Starting a Podcast